safvan8/safvan8/README.md

 - 🌱 I’m currently learning **SpringBoot & Microservices Development**

-- 💬 Talks about programming and cloud techologies
+- 💬 Talks about programming and cloud technologies.

 - 🕺 I’m looking to collaborate on **OpenSource Projects**